junxit/us-congress-bills-112/bill.md

   - **(2)** as appropriate, recommends modifications to the regulations issued under this Act to ensure adequate protection of safety and the environment, including recommendations on how to reduce regulations and administrative actions that are duplicative or unnecessary.
 - **(f)** *Reports* Reports of the Board shall be submitted by the Board to the Committee on Natural Resources of the House or Representatives and the Committee on Energy and Natural Resources of the Senate and made available to the public in electronically accessible form.
 - **(g)** *Travel expenses* Members of the Board, other than full-time employees of the Federal Government, while attending meeting of the Board or while otherwise serving at the request of the Secretary or the Director while serving away from their homes or regular places of business, may be allowed travel expenses, including per diem in lieu of subsistence, as authorized by section 5703 of title 5, United States Code, for individuals in the Government serving without pay.

+## § 9.
+Veterans preference

+Consistent with existing law, the Under Secretary for Energy, Lands, and Minerals shall, in administering the programs and authorities referenced under this Act, provide a hiring preference to eligible members listed under section 2108 of title 5, United States Code.